‘Fallout’ Video Game Adaptation In The Works For Amazon From ‘Westworld’ Creators

 An adaptation of the popular post-apocalyptic video game Fallout is currently in the works at Amazon from Westworld co-creators Lisa Joy and Jonathan Nolan.
 According to The Hollywood Reporter, the new series is part of their overall nine-figure deal they signed with Amazon last year.

 At present, the series is in the early developmental stages, with no writer attached just yet.
-It does have a series commitment penalty, meaning that if Amazon does like the early scripts, the show will not have to go through the traditional pilot phase and will instead be ordered straight to series.
+It does have a commitment penalty, meaning that if Amazon does like the early scripts, the show will not have to go through the traditional pilot phase and will instead be ordered straight-to-series.

-Fallout is a series of roleplaying games “set in the future envisioned by Americans in the late 1940s when the country explodes upon itself through a nuclear war in 2077.”
+Fallout is a series of role-playing games “set in the future envisioned by Americans in the late 1940s when the country explodes upon itself through a nuclear war in 2077.”

-Starting in 1997, the franchise has generated four main games and multiple spin-offs.
+Starting in 1997, the franchise has had four main games and multiple spin-offs.
 Based on The Hollywood Reporter article, it seems like Nolan and Joy will oversee a project based on the first game.
 If the show is successful, it would seemingly adapt plotlines from some of the others in the franchise.

-Todd Howard of Bethesda Games and James Altman from Bethesda Softworks will also executive produce the show with Nolan and Joy.
+Todd Howard of Bethesda Games and James Altman from Bethesda Softworks will also executive-produce the show with Nolan and Joy.

 In a shared statement from the Westworld creators, they discussed how excited they were to begin work on the massive new universe.